-Millions of people use Slack daily to collaborate and communicate across teams.
-With Cutover, you can post messages to Slack to update colleagues on progress and create awareness of your runbook activities.
+Slack connects people and teams to each other and the information they need, making it easier than ever to collaborate and communicate across departments.
+With Cutover, you can post messages to Slack to update colleagues on progress or create awareness of your runbook.

 Share this post:

 Operational resilience /

 Failing better with Cutover Cyber Recovery Runbooks

 Work Orchestration and Observability /